owncloud-archive/documentation/developer_manual/app/fundamentals/info.rst

 Dependencies
 ============

 All tags within the dependencies tag define a set of requirements which have to be fulfilled in order to operate properly.
-As soon as one of these requirements is not met the app cannot be installed.
+As soon as one of these requirements is not met the application cannot be installed.

 php
 ---

-Defines the minimum and the maximum version of php which is required to run this app.
+Defines the minimum and the maximum version of PHP required to run this application.

 database
 --------

-Each supported database has to be listed in here.
+Each supported database has to be listed here.
 Valid values are ``sqlite``, ``mysql``, ``pgsql``, ``oci`` and ``mssql``.
 In the future it will be possible to specify versions here as well.
 In case no database is specified it is assumed that all databases are supported.